Frequently Asked Questions

 Of course!
 Nap training follows the same patterns as sleep training.
 Together we can turn your baby into a champion napper.

 Yes, as long as your child’s caregiver is willing to follow the steps you lay out for them.
 I suggest providing your child’s daycare with a copy of your sleep plan so that everyone is on the same page.

-Only as a last resort if all else fails.
 Who wants to hear their baby cry for hours when there are gentler techniques that almost always work?
 Changing habits may bring about some levels of frustration in your baby, depending on their age, temperament and current sleep habits.
 My method is to guide you along the gentlest path possible.

 When you’re ready to sleep train, you can choose whichever training plan works best for you.
 You can find them in the blue Training Options tab at the top of the page.
 After checkout, you’ll be directed to a Sleep Assessment Form, which will give me the information I need to create your sleep plan.